ManticoreGamesInc/platform-documentation/src/api/abilityphasesettings.md

 ### `duration`

-In this example, while the ability is on cooldown the percentage completion of the cooldown is calculated.
+In this example, while the ability is on cooldown, the percentage completion of the cooldown is calculated.
 This could be useful, for instance, in displaying user interface.

 ```lua
 function GetCooldownRemaining(ability)